Conveyor Safety Guards, Danger Zones and Injury Prevention

 Overhead and ceiling-installed systems

-While safety guards aren’t as critical for these areas, it’s best practices to include them.
+While safety guards aren’t as critical for these areas, it’s best practice to include them.
 Side guards are usually standard for these conveyors.
 If there is ever a chance the conveyor will be moved and re-used on the floor, then it’s best to have the guards in place.
 Aside from safety, these guards can help reduce dust and airborne debris exposure.
 For floor-mounted conveyors that pass overhead, but are still within reach from the floor, underside pans are recommended to help prevent people from reaching into the system’s idlers or pulleys.

 Belt conveyor head & tail pulley nip point guards